xp4eternity/xp4eternity/README.md

 Contact
 ----
-If you want to get in touch, contact me through my email.
+If you want to get in touch, contact me through my email (xp4eternity@outlook.com).